Exploring the Efimov effect in the $D^*D^*D^*$ system

 In this work we have analyzed the $D^*D^*D^*$ system in the $(I)J^P=(\tfrac{1}{2})0^-$ sector.
 The results indicate that the Efimov effect can indeed emerge in this system.
+That's it, we find a spectrum of trimer states bound due to long-range interactions as a consequence of a nearly-resonant two-body system, explored using a general energy-dependent two body potential that models a mixed $T_{cc}^*$ state composed of compact and molecular $D^*D^*$ structures.
 At least one trimer can be formed, as predicted by some studies~\cite{Luo:2021ggs,Bayar:2022bnc}.
 The emergence of a second and third trimer depends on the molecular percentage of the $T_{cc}^*$ resonance and its binding energy.
 The third trimer is unlikely to be bound, but the second one can be formed for reasonable ${\cal P}$ and ${\cal B}_2$.
 Thus, this system deserves more experimental and theoretical studies to clarify this phenomena.
 Of course, the first step would be the experimental detection of the $T_{cc}^*$ state.

 We want to remark that we don't discard this effect in the $DD^*D^*$ system.
 According to HQSS, the $DD^*$ and $D^*D^*$ systems have the same potential in the $(0)1^+$ sector.
 Then, the scaling law of the Efimov effect in the case of two identical bosons $M$ plus one particle $m$ resonantly interacting with each other is also $\lambda\approx 22.7$.
 Actually, this ratio decreases with the mass ratio $M/m$, but for the $DD^*D^*$ the factor is $m_{D^*}/m_D\approx 1.08$ and the effect will be small (See Fig.~12 of Ref.~\cite{Naidon:2016dpf}).
 However, a more detailed calculation would be needed in order to fully clarify the existence of trimers in the $T_{cc}D^*$-$T_{cc}^*D$ systems.